 Seeds, fertilizers and pesticides are the primary inputs in agricultural production.
 Government of India have enacted various Acts, Rules and Orders to regulate the production, movement, distribution and quality of these inputs.
-The Seed Act, 1966, The Seed Rules, 1968 and The Seed (Control) Order, 1983 framed by the Central Government provides the platform for regulating the quality of seed of any kind or variety to be sold for the purposes of use in agriculture.
-The Fertilizer (Control) Order 1985 and The Fertilizer (Movement Control) Order, 1973 framed by the Central Government under Section 10 of the Essential Commodities Act, 1955 provide the regulatory mechanism on the import, manufacture, movement, distribution / sale and quality control of fertilizers all over India.
-Regulations on the import, manufacture, distribution / sale and quality control of pesticides are laid out through the Insecticides Act 1968 and the Insecticides Rules 1971.
+The Seed Act, 1966, The Seed Rules, 1968 and the Seed (Control) Order, 1983 framed by the Central Government provides the platform for regulating the quality of seed of any kind or variety to be sold for the purposes of use in agriculture.
+The Fertilizer (Control) Order 1985 and the Fertilizer (Movement Control) Order, 1973 framed by the Central Government under Section 10 of the Essential Commodities Act, 1955 provide the regulatory mechanism on the import, manufacture, movement, distribution/sale and quality control of fertilizers all over India.
+Regulations on the import, manufacture, distribution/sale and quality control of pesticides are laid out through the insecticides Act 1968 and the Insecticides Rules 1971.

-The Quality Control Enforcement Wing under the Department of Agriculture Development and Farmers' Welfare is responsible for enforcing all the statutory regulations including Certification, Registration, Licensing, Movement and Quality Control of seeds, fertilizers and pesticides.
-All the activities initiated during 2016-17 on a campaign mode and continued during 2017-18 for streamlining the enforcement activities in the certification, registration, licensing and quality control of seeds, fertilizers and pesticides shall be continued during 2018-19 under the Quality Control Enforcement Wing.
-Apart from this, as per the Government Order referred above, administrative sanction has been accorded for the implementation of the Scheme on Enforcement of Quality Control of Seeds, Fertilizers and Pesticides through Quality Control Enforcement Wing under the Modernization of Departmental Laboratories with a total financial outlay of Rs.
-115.00 lakh.
-Different programmes as shown below are envisaged under the Annual Plan 2018-19.
+The Quality Control Enforcement Wing under the Department of agriculture Development and Farmers' Welfare is responsible for enforcing all the statutory regulations including Certification, Registration, Licensing, Movement and Quality Control of seeds, fertilizers and pesticides.
+All the activities initiated during 2016-17 on a campaign mode and continued during 2017-18 & 2018-19 for streamlining the enforcement activities in the certification, registration, licensing and quality control of seeds, fertilizers and pesticides shall be continued during 2019-20 under the Quality Control Enforcement Wing.
+Apart from this as per the Government Order referred above administrative sanction has been accorded for the implementation of the Scheme on Enforcement of Quality Control of Seeds, Fertilizers and Pesticides through Quality Control Enforcement Wing under the Modernization of Departmental Laboratories with a total financial outlay of Rs.
+67.45986 lakhs.